LZ 127 Graf Zeppelin operational history: First intercontinental flight (1928)

-A stowaway, 19-year-old Clarence Terhune, got aboard at Lakehurst and was discovered in the mail room mid-voyage.
-On arrival in Germany he became well-known and received job offers.
+A stowaway, 19-year-old Clarence Terhune, sneaked aboard the zeppelin at Lakehurst and was discovered hiding in the mail room mid-voyage.
+On arrival in Germany he became well-known and received several job offers.
 The airship returned home on 1 November.
 On 6 November it flew to Berlin Staaken, where it was met by the German president, Paul von Hindenburg, who praised the achievements of the ship, and those who had designed, built, and flown it.